From Cache

 If you have brought your own ATV to Alaska, you can follow our tour at no cost.
 However, ATV followers are not officially part of the tour group and therefore, Denali ATV Adventures cannot be held responsible for you or your actions.
 Please contact us at 888-586-8489 if you want to bring your own ATV.

-Closed-toe shoes, long pants and layered clothing is recommended.
+Closed-toe shoes, long pants and layered clothing are recommended.
 Dress appropriately for the weather.

 The most fun I had on my entire Alaska trip!